 choreographic installation in collaboration with Vincent Roumagnac (FR) and Nao Yazawa (JAP)

 pompom is a project which starts and takes place in Tokyo Arts and Space –residency from September to November 2017.
-It is a collaborative work by three artists: Finnish choreographer Simo Kellokumpu, French theater-artist Vincent Roumagnac, and Japanese manga-artist Nao Yazawa.
 The work brings together Kellokumpu’s choreographic practice, Roumagnac’s visual staging, and Yazawa’s practice as manga-artist.
-The collaborative project is based on the questions of Kellokumpu’s current artistic practice, and his doctoral artistic research project’s questions on: Choreography as a reading practice.
-The process of pompom examines the choreographic embodiment of the relations in between movement, place, and material surrounding in the frameworks of hyper-mobile Tokyo.
+The collaborative project is based on the questions of Kellokumpu’s current artistic practice, and his doctoral artistic research project’s questions on: Choreography as reading practice.
+The process of pompom examines the choreographic embodiment of the relations between movement, place, and material surrounding in the frameworks of hyper-mobile Tokyo.

-The working group produces a large-scale installation, which consists of five Tokyo-responsive videos and 25 manga prints (panels + mangabook), which expose the queer manga character pompom.
+The working group produced a large-scale installation, which consists of five Tokyo-responsive videos, live-performance and 25 manga prints (panels + mangabook), which expose the queer manga character pompom.

 The project is supported by the Finnish Cultural Foundation, Arts Promotion Centre Finland, Tokyo Arts and Space residency TOKAS, and Helsinki International Artist Programme HIAP.

 pompom on koreografinen ja esityksellinen installaatio, joka tuo yhteen työryhmän taiteilijoiden praktiikat, science-fictionin, ja japanilaisen mangan.
 Projekti syventyy liikkeen, paikan, ja ympäröivän olosuhteen välisiin koreografisiin suhteisiin hyper-mobiilissa Tokiossa.